build notes

 Introduction

 ssc can be built on various unii with CMake and clang or gcc for C++ 17 or better, or Visual Studios 2017 / 2019 / 2022 under Windows.
-I have built & tested it under various OSs on some amd64 & arm64 architectures, including various flavours of Linux, MacOS, OpenBSD, and Windows.
+Over time, I have built & tested it under various OSs on some amd64 & arm64 architectures, including various flavours of Linux (but especially Ubuntu), macOS, OpenBSD, and Windows.

-Although ssc builds with some older compilers on some older systems, not all features are available.
+Although ssc builds with some older compilers on some older systems, some features are unavailable.

 You can download the current source here, or from github.